Explore: Healthcare

 “I wasn’t the most confident and I wasn’t the most academic, I struggled with certain aspects of learning.”
 Benash later found she had dyslexia.
 She decided to become a midwife after reading about the course and enjoyed the mix of practical and classroom learning.

-More information about Midwives
+More information about Registered community nurses

 ?